 In 1952, Dave Bartholomew was an a&r man, bandleader, and talent scout for Imperial Records in New Orleans.
 He'd already brought Fats Domino to the attention of Imperial's owner, Lew Chudd, and he was trying for the gold again.

 This time, he'd discovered another large singer, Allen "Fat Man" (or "Fats") Matthews, when he was performing at the Tiajuana Club in the Big Easy.
 Bartholomew was so impressed with Matthews (and his ability to sound like Clyde McPhatter) that he hired him as his band singer.

-Meanwhile, in August 1952, Imperial Records released the only gospel record to ever appear on the label.
-It was by a group called the New Orleans Humming Four: "Twelve Gates To The City"/"I'm Satisfied."
-In a way, it was fitting: the Humming Four had been in existence for exactly 20 years and this was their only record.
+Meanwhile, in August 1952, Imperial Records released a record by a gospel group called the New Orleans Humming Four: "Twelve Gates To The City"/"I'm Satisfied."

 Bartholomew, who helped get the Humming Four's recordings released on Imperial approached the group with an offer: the age of the vocal group was flowering and he wanted them to switch over to the more lucrative field of R&B. They thought it over and agreed to give it a try.